chatbottech/chatbottech.github.io/_reviews/mobile-monkey.md

  - $149 a month for up to 2,000 contacts and unlimited bots

 Additional contacts are charged at $20 a month per 1,000 contacts.

+In summary, Mobile Monkey is easy to use and reasonably priced, with some useful features, but ultimately it's mediocre.